Center for Archaeological Studies

 - Include separate columns for:

 - Accurately reflect the analytical categories and quantities of each category established during analyses.
-A good rule of thumb is that every bag, whether it contains one artifact or many, needs a tag, which should correspond to an entry in the Master Database.
+A good rule of thumb is that every bag, whether it contains one artifact or many, needs a tag, which should correspond to an entry (one line item) in the Master Database.

 - Include all available provenience information (in separate columns).